bd-j/cetus/docs/INSTALL_stampede.md

 Installation (on Stampede)
 =====

-Stampede has no f2py so we are screwed.

 You need to install several packages.
 Also, you will need numpy, scipy, mpi4py, and f2py.
 You should make a